GoRaleigh: Layout

 GoRaleigh provides public transportation to areas known colloquially as inside the beltline and outside I-440, as well as contracted service to the Town of Wake Forest and to Wake Tech Community College.
 The system operates on a hub and spoke-style layout, with most routes beginning and ending at the newly renovated GoRaleigh Station, formerly known as Moore Square Station, in downtown Raleigh.
 The "L" routes circulate through an area or operate as a cross-town route and link with one or more "spoke" routes.
 The "X" routes are express routes which operate non-stop or with limited stops along the body of the route.
 Stops on these routes are generally available only at the beginning and end points of the route.
 Longer distance routes are operated by the intercounty GoTriangle system.

 GoRaleigh publicly posts its General Transit Feed Specification (GTFS) data so riders can easily plan their trips using services such as Google Transit in Google Maps.
-GoRaleigh also supports the Transloc Rider App that offers real-time bus location through its GPS equipped fleet.
+GoRaleigh also supports the Transit App that offers real-time bus location through its GPS equipped fleet and crowdsourced data.